 According to YNAB, the average person saves $600 in the first two months and $6,000 in the first year when people put these four rules into practice.

 Wallet is a money management app built to help you save money, plan for the future, and see all your finances in one place.
-The app has three main sections to help you understand your financial data: Accounts is where you see the breakdown of your spendings across all accounts, including debit and credit spendings; Wallets Now shows you a simplified version of your accounts, plus a list of all your bank connections and Statistics is where you’ll find easy-to-understand graphs and financial overviews give you actionable insights about the state of your finances, across accounts, credit and debit cards, debts and cash.
+The app has three main sections to help you understand your financial data.
+Accounts is where you see the breakdown of your spendings across all accounts, including debit and credit spendings.
+Wallets Now shows you a simplified version of your accounts, plus a list of all your bank connections.
+Statistics is where you’ll find easy-to-understand graphs and financial overviews give you actionable insights about the state of your finances, across accounts, credit and debit cards, debts and cash.

 Goodbudget helps you to stick to your budget limits without the hassle of keeping actual cash in physical envelopes.